ISSUE 03

 And you know, not that it’s a purely Western idea cause Asian people have that too.
 And I think like a lot of the people that I feature, a lot of them were success stories, right?
 The fact that they were able to remain is kind of proof that they were a success.
 If they weren’t around anymore, I wouldn’t be there to photograph them.
 So it already presupposes that idea.

 And then there’s that dream of like, maybe if I am a success, then I’m part of this American success story and therefore, I’m accepted.
-But from a collective sense, I think the fact that in 2021 there were all these anti-Asian attacks—I think that was also kind of the context in which I was doing my work.
+But from a collective sense, I think the fact that during COVID there were all these anti-Asian attacks—I think that was also kind of the context in which I was doing my work.

 KENNY